zeusssz/discord-bot-hub/CONTRIBUTING.md

 If you encounter any bugs or issues, please:

 1. **Check Existing Issues**: See if the issue has already been reported or addressed.
+If an issue has already been reported, make sure to comment on that issue, and inform you are experiencing that issue as well.
 2. **Create a New Issue**: If not, open a new issue and provide as much detail as possible, including steps to reproduce the problem, expected behavior, and actual behavior.

 ### Suggesting Enhancements